CodeandCoffeeCommunity/.github/profile/README.md

 # Our Community Principles
-> Communities function best and are most durable when they’re helping members to be more successful in some way in a connected and dynamic world.

 > A community is a group of individuals who share a mutual concern for each other’s welfare.
 When we form a community that grows friendships, we create what we seek, friends who care about the welfare of one another.
 > [The Art of Community: Seven Principles for Belonging](https://www.amazon.com/dp/B01E4KC0U4/)